edamontology/edamontologyDocs/technical_details.rst

   - in some cases, as practical necessity, there are format variants and sub-variants, *e.g.* *EMBL-like (XML)* and *FASTA-like (text)*

 .. note::
    The notions of "placeholder", "concrete", "broad", "narrow" *etc.* are of course not hard and fast.
-As a work in progress, all placholders and concrete concepts will be formally annotated as such, this `under discussion <https://github.com/edamontology/edamontology/issues/265>`_.
+As a work in progress, all placeholders and concrete concepts will be formally annotated as such, this `under discussion <https://github.com/edamontology/edamontology/issues/265>`_.
 The addition of *has_input* and *has_output* relations is also a work in progress.

 Hierarchy depth
 ---------------